-We offer pediatric dentistry in a comfortable and caring environment that is calm and friendly and when your visit is over, your child will leave our office with a brighter smile.
+We offer pediatric dentistry for kids in Aurora and Denver in a comfortable and caring environment that is calm and friendly and when your visit is over, your child will leave our office with a brighter smile.

 We will thoroughly examine your child’s teeth and gums, specifically looking for any potential problems.
 Depending on the patient, X-rays may be taken.